 - Pay for eligible medical, dental, and vision care expenses such as copays, coinsurance, deductibles, medical supplies and equipment, mental health and substance abuse treatment, orthodontia, and eyeglasses and contact lenses for yourself and your eligible dependents.
-You do not need to be enrolled in a Harvard health plan to participate in the Health FSA.
-(If you are enrolled in the HSA, you're not eligible for the Health FSA, but you may elect a Limited Purpose FSA.) - Contribute between \$120 and \$3,050 per year. - You must elect this benefit within 30 days of your hire date or first date of benefits eligibility.
+You do not need to be enrolled in a Harvard health plan to participate in the Health FSA. - Contribute between \$120 and \$3,050 per year. - You must elect this benefit within 30 days of your hire date or first date of benefits eligibility. - You can spend up to the full amount of your annual election as soon as your account has been set up. - All eligible expenses must be incurred on or after your hire date or first date of benefits eligibility.